shortbloke/home_assistant_config/README.md

  - TTS (Text To Speech) via Google_SAY (configured not in use)

 # Automation Scripts
  - Turning on lights an hour before sunset
  - Turning off power sockets if no movement detected for 30 mins and sockets drawing more than just standby power levels.
 Triggers notification when sockets are turned off.
  - Send notification when Let's Encrypt SSL certificate used for HomeAssistant has less than 3 weeks left before expiry.
+ - Automatically syncs down changes from github on sucessful travisCI build and restarts Home Assistant

 # Additional Info
 Private information is stored in secrets.yaml (not uploaded)